Feeling deflated by disharmony among your agile team members? Or uneasy about project estimations that don’t reflect true project requirements?

 What is Planning Poker?

-Planning Poker is a means of assigning meaningful and relative value to a task in order to define and express its scope.
+During planning poker sessions scrum teams assign meaningful and relative value to a task in order to define and express its scope within the context of agile estimating and planning.

 Got it?… Check!

-A meaningful and relative value is a number that considers the complexity and size of a task and communicates that information to everyone involved, using one singular value.
+A meaningful and relative value is a number that considers the complexity and size of a task and communicates accurate estimates to everyone involved, using one singular value.

 That one singular value is a story point… Check!